J. Lister Hill: 1962 campaign

 Despite the postwar bipartisan consensus for foreign aid, Martin hammered away at Hill's backing for such programs.
 He decried subsidies to foreign manufacturers and workers at the expense of Alabama's then large force of textile workers: "These foreign giveaways have cost taxpayers billions of dollars and turned many areas of Alabama into distressed areas."
 Martin also condemned aid to communist countries and the impact of the United Nations on national policy.
 He questioned Hill's congressional seniority as of little use when troops were dispatched in the fall of 1962 to compel the desegregation of the University of Mississippi.

 The Hill-Martin race drew considerable national attention.
-The liberal columnist Drew Pearson wrote from Decatur, Alabama, that "for the first time since Reconstruction, the two-party system, which political scientists talk about for the South, but never expect to materialize, may come to Alabama."The New York Times viewed the Alabama race as the most vigorous off year effort in modern southern history but predicted a Hill victory on the basis that Martin had failed to gauge "bread-and-butter" issues and was perceived by many as an "ultraconservative."
+The liberal columnist Drew Pearson wrote from Decatur, Alabama, that "for the first time since Reconstruction, the two-party system, which political scientists talk about for the South, but never expect to materialize, may come to Alabama."The New York Times viewed the Alabama race as the most vigorous off-year effort in modern Southern history but predicted a Hill victory on the basis that Martin had failed to gauge "bread-and-butter" issues and was perceived by many as an "ultraconservative."

 Hill defeated Martin by 6,019 votes, 201,937 (50.9 percent) to 195,134 (49.1 percent).
-Turnout dropped sharply in 1962 compared to 1960, when presidential electors dominated the ballot, and the state split between Kennedy-Johnson and unpledged electors who ultimately voted for U.S. Senator Harry F. Byrd, Sr., of Virginia.
-Nearly 250,000 who had voted in the 1960 U.S. Senate election won by the Democrat John Sparkman did not cast ballots in 1962.
+Turnout dropped sharply in 1962 compared to 1960, when presidential electors dominated the ballot, and the state split between the national Democratic ticket and unpledged electors who ultimately voted for U.S. Senator Harry F. Byrd, Sr., of Virginia.
+Nearly 250,000 who had voted in the 1960 U.S. Senate election won by Democrat John Sparkman did not cast ballots in 1962.
 Hill won thirty-seven of the state's sixty-seven counties.
-Martin's strong showing enabled him to be elected in 1964 to Alabama's 7th congressional district seat in the House of Representatives.
+Martin's strong showing enabled him to be elected in 1964 to the U.S. House, representing the 7th District.